 This work includes:

 Racism, antipathy and alienation among different cultural groups stand in the way of Christ’s kingdom of love, justice and peace.
-As missional communities we will seek to dismantle individual and systemic racism in our church (from the Purposeful Plan).
+As missional communities we will seek to dismantle individual and systemic racism in our church.

 We advocate for just and humane immigration policies for immigrants and refugees, and we empower congregations, area conferences and denominational staff to serve as advocates for these vulnerable groups of people (from the Churchwide Statement on Immigration).

 Women in Leadership works to dismantle patriarchal systems in Mennonite Church USA by empowering women to live out the call of God on their lives, increase their capacities, and contribute their wisdom in congregations, area conferences, agencies and institutions.